 Ọgọ typically works with those who already have practical experience in their field and a desire to leverage existing resources (without the pain and cost of unnecessary trial and error).
 Passionate about creating Intelligent Mindset, Content, Strategy and Systems that get results, she deploys a straight-talking approach and encourages people to consider new ways to solve problems.
 She lives in England with her husband (a commercial litigation solicitor) and also enjoys reading, public speaking, cooking, global travel and thought-provoking discussions with the discerningly curious.

 Listed as one of the faces of modern Africa by The Independent on Sunday, Ọgọ strongly believes creativity to be the most vital ingredient for maximising leadership potential both personally and professionally.
-A graduate of Computer Science and a member of The Institute of Enterprise and Entrepreneurs in the UK, she holds a certificate in Business Mentoring and Coaching from the University of Northampton Business School and harnesses digital technology to work with real-world experts and change makers globally.
-Her clients, be they SME directors or multi-nationals, benefit immensely from her dynamic training and consulting programmes as well as her innovative products and services.
+A graduate of Computer Science, she is a certified Business Mentor by the award-winning University of Northampton Business School and The Institute of Enterprise and Entrepreneurs in England (as a founding member).
+Harnessing digital technology to work with real-world experts and change makers globally, her clients benefit immensely from her dynamic training and consulting as well as innovative products and services.
 Her daily inspiration?
 People everywhere who live and work with passion, purpose, creativity and sense!

 “From Bookworm to Business Woman!”

 #1.
 I’m originally from Enugu State in Nigeria. #2.
 Have worked as a freelance newspaper columnist and as a marketing executive for a multi-national company. #3.
 Married my best friend on the entire planet! #4.
 Enjoy singing and can write songs. #5.
 My favourite colour is purple. #6.
 I am nearly six feet tall. #7.
 I have travelled or lived in three of the world’s continents. #8.
 I’m a teetotaller. #9.
 Wish that I could speak more languages. #10.
-I am an introvert – although a natural public speaker, not shy and highly extroverted sometimes!
+I am an introvert – although a natural public speaker and not shy at all!

 Creativity and Sense: